SpesRobotics/teleop/README.md

 ### ROS 2 Interface

-A ROS 2 interface is primarily designed to be compatible with the [cartesian_controllers](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers) package, but it could also be adapted for [MoveIt](https://moveit.ai/) or other packages.
+A ROS 2 interface is primarily designed to be compatible with the [cartesian_controllers](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers) package, but it could also be adapted for [MoveIt Servo](https://moveit.picknik.ai/main/doc/examples/realtime_servo/realtime_servo_tutorial.html) or other packages.

 ```bash
 python3 -m teleop.ros2